Music of Romania: Crișana

 Crișana has an ancient tradition of using violins, often in duos.
 This format is also found in Transylvania but is an older tradition.
 Petrică Pașca has recently helped popularize the taragot in the region.
 Also, in Roșia village are well known two local instruments: Hidede, a type of violin with a trumpet, replacing the resonance box and a type of drum called Dobă.

 Northern Dobrogea

 Dobrujan music is characterized by Balkan and Turkish rhythm and melodicism.
 Dobrogea's population is ethnically mixed and the music here has a heavier Turkish, Bulgarian, Tatar and Ukrainian import than in the rest of the country.
-The most popular dance from Dobrogea is the geamparale, which is quite different from the other traditional dances of Romania.

 Maramureș and Oaș

 The typical folk ensemble from Maramureș is zongora and violin, often with drums.
-Taragot, saxophone and accordion have more recently been introduced.
+Maramureș is a remote province (like Bucovina) and its traditions include some of the most ancient Romanian instruments and peasant music.
+Its music shares many features with Bucovina.
+Traditional flutes include the țilincă and Fluierul Gemanat (similar to the Bulgarian Dvoyanka).
+Taragot, saxophones and accordions have more recently been introduced.
+Traditional singing in this region includes doina.

 In Oaș, a violin adapted to be shriller is used, accompanied by the zongora.
 The singing in this region is also unique, shrill with archaic melodic elements.